Are you a retail salesperson struggling to make your goals? Or a manager who’s having a hard time training employees to sell with confidence?

 Always take a shower, do your hair, brush your teeth and select clothing that is at least one step up from others working in your department.
 Even if you aren't feeling particularly confident yet, don't give in and dress the way you feel at that moment.

 Consciously choosing clothing that makes you feel good about yourself can, in turn, help you sell with confidence.
 You want to attract people to you, not repel or have them judge you.

 Whether you are a shy, amiable personality or a wannabe Broadway belter, you need to match the volume of your voice to your surroundings.
 Salespeople who struggle to sell with confidence speak almost apologetically, which requires the listener to strain and ask them to repeat themselves, which no one wants to do.

 Want to check your volume?
 Place your smartphone on a table 3-4 feet away from you and set it to record.
 Speak a few lines in your normal volume.
 Check and see how loud you are.
 Bonus if you add some music in the background like most stores have.

 Most of us think we smile a lot, but might your customers see you as more of a frowner?
 People who smile are perceived as more confident.
 Have you ever wondered why the same actors and actresses get the best parts?
 They know how to smile.

 Videoing yourself during a sale is a great way to check your own smile factor.
 You can also check yourself as you walk by a mirror.

-If you are breaking goals, if you are an asset to the company, ask for a raise.
-You may not get it, but giving your boss the reasons you are worthy will give your ego a boost.
+If you are breaking goals and you are an asset to the company, ask for a raise.
+You may not get it, but telling your boss the reasons you are worthy will give your ego a boost.
 If you don’t get it this time, ask what it will take to change the answer the next time you ask.

 Being grateful fills your heart from inside so you don't have to try to fill it from the outside.
-That makes the inevitable personal slights from others and rejection on the retail salesfloor have less power over the way you feel about yourself.
+That makes the inevitable personal slights from others and rejection on the retail sales floor have less power over the way you feel about yourself.